atlarge-research/graphalytics-platforms-graphmat/README.md

 ### Obtain the platform driver
 There are two possible ways to obtain the GraphMat platform driver:

- 1. **Download the (prebuild) [GraphMat platform driver](https://atlarge-research.com/projects/graphalytics/platforms)** distribution from our website.
+ 1. **Download the (prebuilt) [GraphMat platform driver](http://graphalytics.site/dist/stable/graphmat/) distribution from our website.
-  - (TODO: upload stable releases.)
-  - (TODO: provide a url pointing to the repository page.)

  2. **Build the platform drivers**:
-  - (To be deprecated): Current it is required to build the [Graphlytics core libraries](https://github.com/ldbc/ldbc_graphalytics/tree/) with ``mvn clean install -Pgranula``, soon it will be available via Maven central repo.
   - Download the source code from this repository.
   - Execute `mvn clean package` in the root directory (See details in [Software Build](https://github.com/ldbc/ldbc_graphalytics/wiki/Documentation:-Software-Build)).
   - Extract the distribution from  `graphalytics-{graphalytics-version}-graphmat-{platform-version}.tar.gz`.